nodejs/node/doc/api/buffers.markdown

     buf[2] = 0x23;
     buf[3] = 0x42;

-    console.log(buf.readUInt32(0, true));
-    console.log(buf.readUInt32(0, false));
+    console.log(buf.readUInt32BE(0));
+    console.log(buf.readUInt32LE(0));

     // 0x03042342
     // 0x42230403

-### buffer.readInt8(offset, bigEndian)
+### buffer.readInt8(offset, noAssert=false)

 Reads a signed 8 bit integer from the buffer at the specified offset.

-If `bigEndian` is true, reads bytes in a big endian format, otherwise reads them as little endian.
+Set `noAssert` to true to skip validation of `offset`.
+This means that `offset` may be beyond the end of the buffer.

-Works as `buffer.readUInt8`, except buffer contents are treated as twos complement signed values.
+Works as `buffer.readUInt8`, except buffer contents are treated as two's complement signed values.

+### buffer.readInt16LE(offset, noAssert=false)
-### buffer.readInt16(offset, bigEndian)
+### buffer.readInt16BE(offset, noAssert=false)

-Reads a signed 16 bit integer from the buffer at the specified offset.
-If `bigEndian` is true, reads bytes in a big endian format, otherwise reads them as little endian.
+Reads a signed 16 bit integer from the buffer at the specified offset with specified endian format.

+Set `noAssert` to true to skip validation of `offset`.
+This means that `offset` may be beyond the end of the buffer.

-Works as `buffer.readUInt16`, except buffer contents are treated as twos complement signed values.
+Works as `buffer.readUInt16*`, except buffer contents are treated as two's complement signed values.

+### buffer.readInt32LE(offset, noAssert=false)
-### buffer.readInt32(offset, bigEndian)
+### buffer.readInt32BE(offset, noAssert=false)

-Reads a signed 32 bit integer from the buffer at the specified offset.
-If `bigEndian` is true, reads bytes in a big endian format, otherwise reads them as little endian.
+Reads a signed 32 bit integer from the buffer at the specified offset with specified endian format.

+Set `noAssert` to true to skip validation of `offset`.
+This means that `offset` may be beyond the end of the buffer.

-Works as `buffer.readUInt32`, except buffer contents are treated as twos complement signed values.
+Works as `buffer.readUInt32*`, except buffer contents are treated as two's complement signed values.

+### buffer.readFloatLE(offset, noAssert=false)
-### buffer.readFloat(offset, bigEndian)
+### buffer.readFloatBE(offset, noAssert=false)

-Reads a 32 bit float from the buffer at the specified offset.
+Reads a 32 bit float from the buffer at the specified offset with specified endian format.

+Set `noAssert` to true to skip validation of `offset`.
+This means that `offset` may be beyond the end of the buffer.

 Example: